ShaPhi7/linkage/README.md

 If you use extra fonts, they should be freeware (please include a .txt with the licence information) Server side
-When giving their turn to a player, you give them some extra time with the giveExtraTime() function Game progression is implemented (getGameProgression() in php) Zombie turn is implemented (zombieTurn() in php).
+When giving their turn to a player, you give them some extra time with the giveExtraTime() function Zombie turn is implemented (zombieTurn() in php).
 Note: it can only be tested if you explicitly click on the quit button to create a zombie.
 If you are expelled it does not generated a Zombie.
 You have defined and implemented some meaningful statistics for your game (i.e. total points, point from source A, B, C...)
-Game has meaningful notification messages (but don't overkill it, more user logs will slow down the loading) You implemented tiebreaking (using aux score field) and updated tiebreaker description in meta-data Client side
+Game has meaningful notification messages (but don't overkill it, more user logs will slow down the loading) Client side
 Please check that you use ajaxcall only on player actions and never programmatically.
 Otherwise, your code will very likely create race conditions resulting in deadlocks or other errors.
 Special testing